 Meditation is widely touted as having a wide (and seemingly ever widening!) range of benefits.
-At Meditation: Unlocked we explore the evidence base behind some of those claims.
-The focus of this piece is… focus!
+At Mind: Unlocked we explore the evidence base behind some of those claims.
+The focus of this piece is – of course – focus!

 Let’s start with defining “meditation”.
 We often refer to meditation in the singular because it’s convenient to do so, but it’s actually an umbrella term that encompasses a number of different mental practices.
 A good analogy would be with “exercise” as an umbrella term for lots of different physical practices.
 This clarification will help us to explore which of these practices are beneficial to focus and attention and why.

 Mindfulness meditation is one family of meditative practices that has gained a lot of traction in the West.
-Mindfulness is a nuanced and complex subject but in its simplest terms I would call it “paying attention in the present moment”.
+Mindfulness is a nuanced and complex subject but in its simplest terms I think of it as “paying attention in the present moment”.
 In my opinion mindfulness based practices are some of the best meditation tools for systematically training our attention and focus.
 So what does the science say?

 The results of a 2006 study titled “Mindfulness Training Modifies Subsystems of Attention” published in the journal “Cognitive, Affective & Behavioural Neuroscience” suggest that mindfulness training may improve attention related behavioural responses by enhancing the functioning of specific subcomponents of attention.

-That study was conducted using groups put through an 8 week mindfulness course or an intensive 1 month mindfulness retreat.
+That study was conducted using groups put through an eight week mindfulness course or an intensive one month mindfulness retreat.
 That immediately begs the question, how much mindfulness training is actually needed to be able to measure a difference?

 I know both from exploring the science and my own experience that mindfulness oriented meditation can noticeably improve our focus and concentration levels.
 A 2016 University of Winconsin-Madison study backs this up by showing that just 8 minutes of breath focused meditation led to improved performance on a sustained attention task.